livinin82/steam-deck-pirates/_docs/installing-games.md

 ```

 Quick links:

 - [Installing games through Steam](#installing-games-through-steam)
 - [Installing games through Lutris](#installing-games-through-lutris)
 - [Installing games through other launchers](#installing-games-through-other-launchers)
 - [Transferring Installed Games from PC](#transferring-installed-games-from-pc)

+> **Note:** The “Add Non-Steam Game” option is found in the Steam menu in Desktop Mode, not in the Deck UI or Gaming Mode.
+Switch to Desktop Mode to access this feature.

 ---
 ### Installing games through Steam {#installing-games-through-steam}